Iron-Panthers/iron-panthers-web/plan.md

 * Navigation bar at the top as header bar, drop down to the side of our content
 * Once the team is solidified we can set up a description for each team member in blogs.json, with their name, team, grade
 * Some backend stuff needed to be done for the contact form so that the message is properly sent.
 Dunno if angular has something for e-mails
 * For some reason when you switch between the home tab on the navigation bar, the div moves ever so slightly, idk why.
-I'll look into it
+I'll look into it <-------- it's because of the scroll bar. so now we should incorporate it into our stylesheet, so that the page shifts to the right when the bar appears, since the bar pushes everything to the left.